-As we head into Autumn here in Australia the days are becoming shorter and we’re seeing more and more overcast days.
+As we head into Autumn (in the Northern Hemisphere) the days are becoming shorter and we’re seeing more and more overcast days.
 While some might say the weather is poor – this is one of my favourite times to shoot portraits out doors.

 Overcast cloudy days present photographers with some beautiful soft and even light with the loads acting as a big natural diffuser.